-Skills: Art writing, creative writing, critical thinking and collaborative skills in text-based cultural interactions.
-Critical editing skills (creative criticality, critical creativity) and editing skills in general.
+Skills: Art writing, creative writing, critical thinking and collaborative skills in text-based interactions.
+Critical editing skills (creative criticality, critical creativity).

 Attitudes/attributes: A self-reflective approach to crafting sentences and paragraphs.
 An open attitude to creating new meanings through text.
-A close examination of text as a way to assure the precise expression of ideas.
-Charting new, personally relevant territories of thought and emotion through text.
+Close reading as a way to assure the precise expression of ideas.
+Charting new, personally relevant territories of thought and emotion.

 Autonomy and Responsibility: Understanding writing as a collective platform for collaboration and engagement.
 Developing skills in writing to let your personal voice contribute to local and global discourses.
-Helping you gain a more grounded, personal connection to the English language in art-related topics.
-Establishing the common notions of the classes together.
+Helping you in gaining a more grounded, personal connection to the English language in art-related topics.
+Establishing our common notions together.